quicwg/multipath/draft-ietf-quic-multipath.md

 capability in these scenarios.
 Support for "make before break" migrations will improve, but load sharing between multiple paths will not work.

-## Using Multiple Packet Number Spaces
+## Using non-zero length CID and Multiple Packet Number Spaces

-If the multipath option is enabled with a value of 2, each path has its own packet number space for transmitting 1-RTT packets and a new ACK frame format is used as specified in {{ack-mp-frame}}.
+If packets contain a non-zero CID, each path has its own packet number space for transmitting 1-RTT packets and a new ACK frame format is used as specified in {{ack-mp-frame}}.
 Compared to the QUIC version 1 ACK frame, the ACK_MP frames additionally